Mercedes-Benz C-Class (W202): AMG models

+C 36 AMG

-In 1995, the C-Class received its first genuine performance model, the C 36 AMG, to counter the new six-cylinder BMW M3.
-Developed with AMG, the tuning house that had now become a subsidiary of Daimler-Benz, it had racing-tuned suspension (lowered by 25 mm) and in the USA, a four-speed automatic gearbox, followed by a standard five-speed automatic gearbox.
+In 1993, the C-Class received its first genuine performance model, the C 36 AMG, to counter the new six-cylinder BMW M3.
+Developed with AMG, the tuning house that had now become a subsidiary of Daimler-Benz, it had racing-tuned suspension (lowered by 25 mm) and in the US, a four-speed automatic gearbox, followed by a standard five-speed automatic gearbox.
 The 3.6 L engine had a general output of 280 PS at 5750 rpm and 385 Nm at 4000 rpm.
 AMG later conceded that since the engine was hand-assembled, power outputs could vary slightly from 276 hp to 287 hp.
 The C36 AMG accelerates to 60 mi/h from a stop in 5.8 seconds and top speed was electronically limited to 250 km/h.
 Unlimited Top Speed was recorded at 272 km/h.
 Only a total of 5200 C36 AMGs were produced.